normen/homebridge-bravia/README.md

 - create `.homebridge` folder in project root
 - add `config.json` with appropriate content to `.homebridge` folder
 - run `npm run test` to start the homebridge instance for testing

+The plugin now registers with both the Homebridge 1.x and 2.x platform APIs, so no config changes are required when testing either branch.

 ## Notes
 ### Misc